gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 When the main menu is displayed, he can see a little thumbnail on each button showing what he has pre-selected.
 When the player is ready, he can shoot on the start button and shoot on the target.

-There are multiple "programs" available to the player, for examples: program A is a free-range, meaning that the player can freely shoot on the target or, on program B, the player has 5 bullets and 5 seconds to shoot...
+There are multiple "programs" available to the player, for examples: program A is a free-range, meaning that the player can freely shoot on the target, on program B the player has 5 bullets and 5 seconds to shoot...

 Once the game is finished, the results are displayed on the screen:

 * The target is enlarged
 * All the shots are represented and numbered chronologically
 * In the top left corner, the time between each shot is displayed
-* If the shot was too far from the target that it cannot be displayed on the results screen, the shot is shown in orange in the top left corner
+* If the shot was so far from the target that it cannot be displayed on the enlarged one in the results screen, the shot is shown in orange in the top left corner
 * The settings used for the game are displayed in the top right corner
 * If two shots are too close to each other, a light blue circle is drawn on each of them

-This is an example of a result pages:
+This is an example of a result page:

 <img width="800px" alt="Real impact picture" src="/assets/images/posts/laser_gun_projected_target/documentation/score.png"  style="border: 2px solid black;">